otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 ---

+### Task 5

+Currently, you have to use the **Vercel CLI** to deploy your **SvelteKit** application.
+Automate the deployment process using **GitHub** and **Vercel** integration so that every time you push changes to the **week-09-api-integration-2-deployment** branch, your application is automatically deployed.

+---

 ## Next Class

-Link to the next class: [Week 10](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s1-26/lecture-notes/week-10-end-to-end-testing.md)
+Link to the next class: [Week 10](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s2-25/lecture-notes/week-10-end-to-end-testing.md)